sourcegraph/about/blogposts/announcing-sourcegraph-3.1.md

 <!-- TODO (ryan): Gif of git-extras extension -->

-## Switching to scheduled releases on the 20th of each month
+## Fixed release schedule: a new Sourcegraph release on the 20th of every month

 We received feedback from many of you asking for a more regular and predictable release schedule and as a result, Sourcegraph will now be released on the 20th of each month 🎉.